Semaglutide side effects and how to manage them

 How to manage abdominal pain or bloating on semaglutide

 Around 6% to 20% of people experience abdominal pain or discomfort, including bloating, as a side effect of semaglutide.
-This side effect may result from some of the other discomforting side effects of semaglutide, such as nausea, vomiting, and diarrhea.
-Treating those side effects with the tips above may help.
-Using a heating pad on your belly or a warm bath may also relieve you.
+These symptoms may result from some of the other discomforting side effects of semaglutide, such as nausea, vomiting, and diarrhea.
+Treating those side effects with the aforementioned tips may help.

 Stomach pain typically ranges from mild to moderate and goes away with time.
-If it becomes persistent and severe, it could be a sign of pancreatitis, a serious inflammation of the pancreas.
+If it becomes persistent and severe, it could be a sign of pancreatitis.
 You may also experience vomiting, and the pain may radiate towards your back.
 If you experience any of these symptoms, contact your healthcare provider immediately.

 How to manage constipation on semaglutide